m-hasan-n/csp-cpp/README.md

 CMake is the recommended build system and will be well supported into the future.

 # Evaluating CSP using C++
 This repository includes a 'eval.cpp' script that loads a traced model and evaluates it on a given set of inputs.
-A 'CMakeLists.txt' is also included to build the application.
+The model is saved at '/traced-models' and a 'CMakeLists.txt' file is provide to build the application.
 Follow these steps to test the code:

-1- Clone ethe repository to your local machine.
+1- Clone the repository to your local machine.

 2- Run the following commands to build the application from within the cloned repository folder:
 ```